 Scripture Reference: Luke 7:36-50

-Pharisees were a legalistic group who often felt they were elite.
-They were strict about keeping the Old Testament Law and the many unwritten traditions.
+Pharisees were a small but powerful group who tried to enforce their strict understanding of the Old Testament law on the people and who often felt they were elite.
+They were also strict about keeping the many unwritten traditions.
 Many of the Pharisees Jesus met were hypocrites in the way they obeyed the religious laws (Luke 7:30).
 Simon was a Pharisee who invited Jesus to come to his house for a meal.

 Verse 49 tells us that there were other guests besides Jesus.
 Later in the story we find that Simon did not treat Jesus as an honoured guest (verses 44-47).
 Common courtesies of the day would have dictated that Simon offer Jesus water to wash his feet.
 Sometimes servants washed guests’ feet.
 Simon should have greeted his guest with a kiss and anointed his head with oil.
 Simon did not do any of those things for Jesus even though he had invited Jesus to be his guest.

 In the first century people would not have sat at a table on chairs to eat a meal.
 A low table or mat would be placed on the floor and surrounded by low couches or cushions.
 Instead of sitting on the cushions, it would have been common to recline.
 One could rest on one elbow and use the other hand to eat.
 The legs and feet would be faced toward the outside so that people could sit close together without feet being in the way or near the food.
 This arrangement made it possible for the woman to come up behind Jesus and wash his feet while he continued to eat.
 The alabaster jar would have been round with a long neck.
 The perfumed ointment would have usually been put on the head but she quietly and humbly anointed his feet instead.